 Ipickedup the snowblower the next day.
 Overnight the rain turned and 12 hours later I was using it to help clean up 6 inches of heavy snow.
-So heavy that trees around the vard were dropping limbs, including two biglimbs on a maple tree that narrowly missed mymother's house.
+So heavy that trees around the vard were dropping limbs, including two biglimbs on a maple tree that narrowly missed my mother's house.

-Trees were falling on powerlines as well, causing power outages for several thousand local folks.
+Trees were falling on powerlines as well, caus ing power outages for several thousand local folks.
 We were fortunate that we lost power for only an hour, when it was a few days for many others.
 It was eerie hearing the cracking of tree limbs up and down our valley.
-Most trees will straighten back up once the heavy snow has melted, but we won't know until spring the full extent of the damage.
-I certainly have plenty of firewood to cut.
-I'll get started on that soon Until then, I'll take comfort in the words of St. Augustine of Hippo: "God has promised forgiveness to your repentance, but He has not promised tomorrow to your procrastination.
+Most trees will open my wallet to replace its 15-year-old tires and